jacoballen4534/Chess-CPP/README.md

 ## My own chess engine in C++
-This chess engine runs in the terminal and takes move inputs in the form:
+This chess engine runs in the terminal and takes move inputs in the form:<br/>
 [letter_colum_from, number_row_from], [letter_colum_to, number_row_to]

 This project has been developed and tested in a unix environment.